Cooking Up Science

 baby, costume, asian-775503.jpg

-Applied science offers reliable repeatability, like a cooking recipe refined iteratively over time, or getting your phone settings right.
-Similarly, computers perform recursively, doing things over and over.
-Recently, software systems have begun to “learn” from errors, testing hypotheses against data in the cloud, under human direction, and making adjustments.
+Like human habits, for good or ill, computers perform recursively, doing things over and over.
+For example, software systems “learn” from errors, testing hypotheses against data in the cloud, under human direction, and making adjustments.
 Like making ratatouille over and over until it’s really good.

-Ethics and morals, by contrast, are about people, about relief from inevitable suffering, and getting along with each other.
-AI’s output simply reflects information from humanity’s output.
-It has no agency unless so given.
-Moreover, it’s neither magic nor divine, it has no “person-hood,” and only its human enablers are (vaguely) accountable for its harms, like a drone strike.
+AI is neither magic nor divine, it has no “person-hood,” and only its human enablers are (vaguely) accountable for its harms, like a drone strike.
 Similarly, responsibility for agents, bots, systems, AIs, etc. falls to the people and groups that create them.
+People can be held accountable; systems, like corporations, are harder to pin down.

 If you leave your casserole in the oven an extra two minutes this time, maybe it’ll come out fluffier.
+It’s not the oven’s fault if you forget about it and it turns into carbon.

 Leave a Comment